 The longer the time horizon, the more likely these factors are to be rewarded

-While Dimensional's factor-driven model has much to support it, it's important to note that there is no guarantee that each or any of these factors will outperform from year to year.
+While Dimensional's factor-driven model has much to support it, it's important to note that there's no guarantee that each or any of these factors will outperform from year to year.
 Take, for example, the first and most uncontested factor in Dimensional's model: the idea that stocks outperform T-bills over time.
-Investors know that stocks come with no guarantee; the equity markets are volatile and years with losses are not uncommon.
+Investors know that stocks come with no guarantee; the equity markets are volatile, and years with losses are not uncommon.
 But investors also know that stocks offer the potential to significantly outperform risk-free assets such as T-bills over time.

 Of course, from year to year, there's no telling whether smaller-cap, lower relative price, or higher profitability stocks will outperform their respective counterparts.
 Looking back over the past 50+ years, the answer is that those factors frequently do outperform, but to have predicted when they would outperform is an impossible task.

 1 The cited study by Professor Kenneth French demonstrates the historical tendency of stocks characterized by smaller size, lower relative price, and higher levels of profitability to outperform over time.
 2 A premium represents the excess return that securities with particular characteristics have historically generated.
 3 Relative price as measured by the price-to-book ratio; value stocks are those with lower price-to-book ratios.
 4 “The Cross-Section of Expected Stock Returns,” Eugene F. Fama and Kenneth R. French, Journal of Finance, June 1992.
 5 Profitability is a measure of current profitability, based on information from individual companies’ income statements.
 6 Robert Novy-Marx provides consulting services to Dimensional Fund Advisors LP.
-7 John Hancock Investments, Morningstar, Ibbotson, Professor Kenneth R. French, 2016.
+7 John Hancock Investment Management, Morningstar, Ibbotson, Professor Kenneth R. French, 2016.